Greg Lewin Music: New Titles

 Back to Home Page

-Six more multi-movement pieces.
+This final volume of multi-movement pieces completes our edition of Keeble's Select Pieces.
 Interesting, high quality music.
 Interesting, high quality music.
 After duty as a choirboy at Chichester Cathedral, Keeble went to London where he studied composition with Dr. Pepusch (the composer of The Beggar’s Opera).
 In 1737 he took over the duties of the mentally unstable Thomas Roseingrave at St. Georges, Hanover Square.
 From 1742 he was also organist at Ranelagh Gardens.
 His compositions show him to have been a fine craftsman who produced some very attractive organ music.
 The 'Select Pieces' are actually extended voluntaries, each with several contrasting movements.
 While many of these show that Keeble was comfortable in the 'Galant' style, his Preface makes it clear that he was also well aware of the value 'of the older stile of writing, which consists of Fuges, Inversions, Canons, Double Descant'.
 Examples of these types are to be found in the 'Select Pieces', with each point of imitation identified and numbered.

 Modern edition by Greg Lewin.
 Spiral Bound.